-The local control centre's Pest Investigations Unit is responsible for managing all tracing and surveillance activities within the control area.
+If the Local Control Centre is established, it is responsible for managing tracing and surveillance activities within the control area.

 Several methods are useful for estimating how long the pest has been present.
 The demography of the population may be inferred from the size distribution and reproductive state of animals collected during initial investigations.